Approximability of all Boolean CSPs with linear sketches: Introduction

 \section{Introduction}

-In this paper we give a complete characterization of the approximability of Boolean constraint satisfaction problems (CSPs) described by a single constraint in the dynamic streaming setting.
+In this paper we give a complete characterization of the approximability of Boolean constraint satisfaction problems (CSPs) by sketching algorithms.
 We describe the exact class of problems below, and give a brief history of previous work before giving our results.